ichetanya/MailBox/README.md

 ## Live Demo

-You can see the application running at [https://mail-box-ichetanya-chetanya-agarwals-projects.vercel.app] or [https://mail-box-chetanya-agarwals-projects.vercel.app]
+You can see the application running at [https://mail-box-chetanya-agarwals-projects.vercel.app] or [https://mail-box-ichetanya-chetanya-agarwals-projects.vercel.app]

+mail-box-chetanya-agarwals-projects.vercel.app
+mail-box-ichetanya-chetanya-agarwals-projects.vercel.app

 ## Assumptions and Current State